 Instead of being guided to know ourselves and learn what makes us happy, society has programmed us to believe that success comes from external sources.
 We are lead to believe that a degree, a spouse, kids, money, stuff, and followers make you successful.
-If that is true then why is the world full of misery and full of miserable people?
+If that were true, the world would not be full of misery and full of miserable people.

-The path to peace and liberation lies in honoring yourself:
+The path to success lies in honoring yourself:

 A) Who are you?
 What do you really want?
 No. What do you REALLY want?
 What’s important about that?
 When are you the happiest?
 What makes you feel elated?
 What makes you come alive?
 What are your gifts, skills, strengths and talents?
 Are you living a life that is expected of you and doing what you think you should be doing, or are you living a life that is true and authentic to YOU?